shireen215/supops/python2.1/README.md

 ---

-## 2 — Enable or confirm CloudTrail
+## Step 2: Enable or confirm CloudTrail

 1. Open AWS Console → CloudTrail.
 2. If you do not have a trail, choose **Create trail**.